dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 layout: post
 categories: three.js
 id: 169
-updated: 2021-07-03 14:45:56
+updated: 2021-07-04 08:43:41
-version: 1.13
+version: 1.14
 ---

 One of the most important things to understand when making a [three.js](https://threejs.org/) project, is at least the basics of working with a [perspective camera](https://threejs.org/docs/index.html#api/cameras/PerspectiveCamera).
 There are other [types of cameras](/2018/04/06/threejs-camera/) to work with in three.js, but a perspective camera is the most common one that mimics the way the human eye sees the world, so it is the typical choice for most projects.

-When creating an instance of a perspective camera it is a good idea to gain at least some understanding of the values that are passed when calling the THREE.PerspectiveCamera constructor for the fist time.
-It is also called for to know how to go about changing those values after creating an instance of the camera as it is not just a question of setting new values to a property of interest.
+When creating an instance of a perspective camera it is a good idea to be aware of the values that are passed when calling the THREE.PerspectiveCamera constructor for the fist time.
+The values that are passed have to do with field of view, aspect ration, and the near and far render distance.
+It is also called for to know how to go about changing these values after creating an instance of the camera as it is not just a question of setting new values to a property of interest.
 There are also things like knowing how to position a camera and also set the orientation of a camera, but much of that has to do with the Object3d class of which the perspective camera is based off of.

 <!-- more -->